seminar-cv-by-deeplearning-31/SOCOfing-AE/index.md

 title: SOCOfing autoencoders
 ---

-Note: work in progress

 # Introduction
 In this blogpost we compress fingerprints from the Sokoto Coventry Fingerprint Dataset (SOCOfing) to a 1-Dimensional vector space using an [AutoEncoder (AE)](https://pytorch-lightning-bolts.readthedocs.io/en/latest/autoencoders.html).
 Compressing fingerprints this way has multiple benefits.
 For one, it canmay reduce the size of databases drastically.
 Imagine what a 50% compression rate would mean on a fingerprint database of the entire world population.
 Two, damaged fingerprints may be repaired through the Encoder Decoder process.
 Lastly, 1-D fingerprint representation may open up new possibilities in fingerprint matching based on 1-D vectors, although we do not look at this problem in our blogpost.

 Fingerprint grouping and classification, dactyloscopy, was invented at the end of the 19th century by Juan Vucetich, famously being used as evidence for a Argentinian Police case for the first time in 1892.
 Since then, the practice has been widely adopted for identification.
 Classically, the automation of dactyloscopy is done through a series of handcrafted feature extraction algorithms that perform roughly the same tasks as dactyloscopy by hand.

-Applying Deep Learning to fingerprint identification is nothing new.
-[1](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=7952518) uses a Deep Convolutional Neural Net to extract high quality level features such as pores from fingerprints.
-[2](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=7852722) uses a CNN to identify damaged fingerprints.
-[3](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=6996300) uses a denoising AE to extract minutiae, features from fingerprints identified in the dactyloscopic process.
-More recently [4](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=9316670) uses AE to detect anomelies in malicious fingerprint authentication attempts.
+Applying Deep Learning to fingerprint identification is nothing new. [[1]](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=7952518) uses a Deep Convolutional Neural Net to extract high quality level features such as pores from fingerprints. [[2]](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=7852722) uses a CNN to identify damaged fingerprints. [[3]](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=6996300) uses a denoising AE to extract minutiae, features from fingerprints identified in the dactyloscopic process.
+More recently [[4]](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=9316670) uses AE to detect anomelies in malicious fingerprint authentication attempts.
 To our knowledge, no one has actively tried to compress the representation of fingerprints using AE.

 # Autoencoder architecture